PapaPeskwo/encrypted-cloud-storage/README.md

 python encrypted_cloud_storage.py
 ```

-3. Follow the on-screen prompts to encrypt and upload, or decrypt your directories.
+3.Follow the on-screen prompts to encrypt and upload, or decrypt your directories.

 ### Encrypt and Upload:

 - Enter 1 to choose the Encrypt and Upload option.
 - Enter your KeePass password when prompted.
+- Choose the cloud storage option (MEGA.nz or Google Drive).
-- Enter the MEGA directory to upload to or press Enter to upload to the main directory.
+- Enter the directory to upload to or press Enter to upload to the main directory.
 - The script will inform you about the encryption and upload status.

 ### Decrypt: